eclipse-qrisp/Qrisp/documentation/source/general/tutorial/Quantum Alternating Operator Ansatz/QUBO.rst

 In this tutorial you’ll be guided through the process of defining a new phase separator to be used within the scope of the :ref:`Alternating Operator Ansatz <AOA>` focussed on solving various QUBO problems with only needing the QUBO matrix $Q$ as an input.
 QUBO, or `Quadratic Unconstrained Binary Optimization <https://en.wikipedia.org/wiki/Quadratic_unconstrained_binary_optimization>`_, is a type of problem that involves optimizing a quadratic function of binary variables.

-After first translating the QUBO Hamiltonian $H_C$ from the binary basis $x_i$​ to the state basis with the translation $x_i\rightarrow \frac{\mathbb{I}-Z_i}{2}$ we'll construct the phase separator unitary and run QAOA to solve the set partitioning problem.
+After first translating the QUBO Hamiltonian $H_C$ from the binary basis $x_i$​ to the state basis with the translation $x_i\rightarrow \frac{\mathbb{I}-Z_i}{2}$, we'll construct the phase separator unitary and run QAOA to solve the set partitioning problem.

-Not to get too ahed of ourselves with how to do it, let's first show how to solve a QUBO problem using Qrisp.
+Not to get too ahead of ourselves with how to do it, let's first show how to solve a QUBO problem using Qrisp.
 To obtain the optimal solutions to a problem, we only need to know the QUBO matrix $Q$.
 In order to get familiar with that, we propose having a look at the `Tutorial on Formulating and Using QUBO Models <https://arxiv.org/abs/1811.11538>`_, which explains how to derive such a matrix $Q$.

 One can then simply minimize the cost function $\min C(x)=\min x^TQx$ for binary variables $x_i\in\{0,1\}$.
 This is done either by sending the QUBO matrix $Q$ to the annealer/quantum computer, which calculates and returns the bitstrings with corresponding values of $C(x)$.
 The lower the $C(x)$, the better the solution.
 In other words, we want to find the Hamiltonian $H_C|x\rangle=C(x)|x\rangle$.